Carrefour sees no let up from weak European markets

-PARIS Carrefour, Europe's biggest retailer, sees little sign of economic improvement in the austerity-stricken continent after falling demand in Spain and Italy and weakening trade in its core French market held back first-quarter sales.
+PARIS Carrefour (CARR.PA), Europe's biggest retailer, sees little sign of economic improvement in the austerity-stricken continent after falling demand in Spain and Italy and weakening trade in its core French market held back first-quarter sales.

 Trends were more positive elsewhere, however, with Brazil, Carrefour's largest market after France, continuing to show robust growth, and an improving performance in China.

-Analyst forecasts for a rise in full-year operating income to 2.2 billion euros (1.87 billion pounds) from 2.14 billion last year were therefore "reasonable," the retailer said on Thursday.
+Analyst forecasts for a rise in full-year operating income to 2.2 billion euros (1.88 billion pounds) from 2.14 billion last year were therefore "reasonable", the retailer said on Thursday.

-Consumer groups across Europe are struggling as shoppers' disposable incomes are squeezed by rising prices, subdued wage growth and austerity measures.
+Consumer groups across Europe are struggling as shoppers' disposable income are squeezed by rising prices, subdued wage growth and austerity measures.

-Smaller domestic peer Casino reported after the market closed on Thursday a drop in its core French market, including a worse-than-expected 11.5 percent fall in sales at its Geant hypermarkets, as it has yet to benefit from recent price cuts.

-Casino, which controls Brazil's top retailer Grupo Pao de Acucar, however offset French weakness due to robust growth in Latin America and Asia, and it said it still aimed to increase sales and operating profit this year.

-British grocer Tesco on Wednesday reported slower UK sales growth since Christmas, while Swiss food group Nestle and German car parts supplier Bosch both highlighted weak European markets on Thursday.
+British grocer Tesco (TSCO.L) on Wednesday reported slower UK sales growth since Christmas, while Swiss food group Nestle NESN.VX and German car parts supplier Bosch ROBG.UL both highlighted weak European markets on Thursday.

 "In Q2, we do not expect a significant change in the economic environment," finance chief Pierre-Jean Sivignon told analysts, noting "persisting challenging" conditions in Europe.

-Carrefour, the world's largest retailer after Wal-Mart, has been struggling for years in Europe, partly due to a reliance on hypermarkets, which have been losing out as time-pressed shoppers buy more goods locally and online and prefer to buy general merchandise from specialists.
+Carrefour, the world's largest retailer after Wal-Mart (WMT.N), has been struggling for years in Europe, partly due to a reliance on hypermarkets, which have been losing out as time-pressed shoppers buy more goods locally and online and prefer to buy general merchandise at specialists.

 The French group said it made first-quarter sales of 20.8 billion euros, just below the average forecast of 20.9 billion in a Reuters poll of analysts.